 Plat No. 631-18-007

-Arrison and Mary Shotwell acquired 5 acres from William Bresie on December 22, 1865.
-They later acquired an additional 10 acres from James Fitch on August 13, 1896.
+Arrison and Mary Shotwell acquired five acres from William Bresie on December 22, 1865.
+They later purchased an additional 10 acres from James Fitch on August 13, 1896.

 Haskins Realty Company acquired the property from Elizabeth, Victoria and George Gooding, Austin Shotwell, and Fremont Shotwell on June 2, 1902.
 On December 15, 1904, the Village Council took immediate steps to establish the Shotwell house as a town hall.
 Within a month, they had rented, wallpapered, and furnished the former home.
 The marshal was provided living quarters on the second floor as part of his compensation for law enforcement services.

 The Village of Bratenahl acquired the property in 1915.
 Bonds were issued to purchase the site for erecting and equipping a town hall and lands for park purposes.
 On June 4, 1915, the Village engineer proceeded with the leveling of ground to make a baseball diamond with bases and backstops.

 In June 1916, voters turned down a bond issue for a new $35,000 to erect a village hall.
 In December 1916, architects P. E. Robinson and J. M. Miller prepared plans for a town hall.
 Voters approved a bond issue of $23,000.
-The architects sent requests for sealed bids for furnishing the necessary labor and materials for constructing and equipping the town hall were sent out in October.
+The architects sent requests for sealed bids for furnishing the necessary labor and materials for constructing and equipping the town hall out in October.

-A 2,600 square foot brick building was completed in 1918.
-The first floor contained the council chamber, clerk’s office, justice room and headquarters for the police department.
+Construction of a 2,600 square foot brick building was completed in 1918.
+The first floor contained the council chamber, clerk’s office, justice room, and headquarters for the police department.
 The jail occupied the rear of the building.
 The second floor provided living accommodations for the custodian.

 During the remainder of World War I, the Shotwell house was filled with 28 sewing machines and used as a center for sewing 193,541 surgical dressings, 12,159 garments, and 5,064 knitted articles.

-The Shotwell house was entirely vacated in 1923.
+The Shotwell house entirely vacated in 1923.
 The Marshall disposed of all unused equipment and supplies belonging to the police department.
-Bids were solicited to raze the structure.
+The village solicited bids to raze the structure.
 In 1924, the Village council, after receiving a bid of $50, empowered the mayor to have the Shotwell house torn down.